sithu/cmpe273-fall20/assignment2/README.md

 Save the flow in _input.yaml_

-## How to execute Http Client flow
+## How to execute Flow Http Client

 ```
 python3 httpflow.py input.yaml